johnwargo/random-errors-static/category-list.md

 ---
 layout: page
-title: Category List
+title: Site Categories
-permalink: /catlist/
+permalink: /category-list/
 ---

 Access all of the articles for a particular category by picking an item from the list below: